SebastianMB-IT/cti-design/README.md

 # CTI Design

-CTI Design is a Components Library made for creating _consistent_, _usable_ and _accessible_ telephony apps in the browser.
+CTI Design is a Components Library made for creating consistent, usable and accessible telephony apps in the browser.